MARTIMM/raku-mongodb-driver/README.md

 that page: *Major version zero (0.y.z) is for initial development.
 Anything may change at any time.
 The public API should not be considered stable.*

+* 0.28.8
+  * Factoring out logging from MongoDB to new module MongoDB::Log
+  * Removed set-exception-throw-level.
+Is now fixed to level Fatal.

 * 0.28.7
   * Changes to tests to prepare for start of other types of servers
   * Modified test Authentication to use the new way of server start and stop subs.